-- A. Apply for admission online on the college website. - B. Complete or submit placement.
-There are three options: - Take a Next-Generation ACCUPLACER placement test on campus.
-For test times, fees, and instructions, contact the Testing Center at 360-623-8920 or email testingcentralia.edu. - If a student has completed placement someplace else, they can submit their scores to the Enrollment Services Office.
+- A. Apply for admission online on the college website. - B. Complete or submit placement for both math and English.
+There are four options: - Take a Next-Generation ACCUPLACER placement test on campus.
+For test times and instructions, contact the Testing Center at 360-623-8920 or email cctestingcenter@centralia.edu. - If a student has completed placement someplace else, they can submit their scores to the Enrollment Services Office.
 Next-Generation ACCUPLACER, applicable AP scores, and Smarter Balanced are some of the scores that will be accepted.
 Check with Enrollment Services to determine how long your score is valid. - High School Transcripts may be used for placement.
 Provide Enrollment Services a copy of the transcript to see if any of the completed classes qualify for placement.